 Après ski: Good selection of bars and a fun night club.
 The restaurants serve Swiss-German fare for the most part.

-Charm: A very sweet town with little wooden churches (cute until the pealing bells wake you up at the crack of dawn).
+Charm: A very sweet town with little wooden churches.
 Starting to become more built up with condos and large hotels.